su8/pinky-bar/README.md

 Keep an eye on the **log file size** if you are using raspberry pi (or equivalent device) that streams the music, make sure that it's deleted automatically if it exceeds some pre-defined size.

+---

 ## WM specific requirements

+If you would like the output to be shown in your Window Manager, those are the following requirements:

 for non-dwm WM: